terraform-ibm-modules/terraform-ibm-event-notifications/examples/basic/README.md

 An end-to-end basic example that will provision the following:
 - A new resource group if one is not passed in.
-- A new Event Notification instance.
+- A new Event Notification lite instance.